JT-18/Machine-Learning-Practice/PageRankAlgos/Readme.md

-## Classical Page Rank and Hits Algorithm using Adjacency Matrix
+## Classical Page Rank and HITS Algorithm using Adjacency Matrix